ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Use a cloud-based system for company email, data, and documents.

-Most startups are using Google Workspace, but if your team members (and prospective future hires) are more comfortable with an alternative, go with that. ere s no benefit at this stage in setting up your own in-house mail server, document storage, data access, networking, etc.
+Most startups are using Google Workspace, but if your team members (and prospective future hires) are more comfortable with an alternative, go with that.
+There's no benefit at this stage in setting up your own in-house mail server, document storage, data access, networking, etc.

 Early on, unless required to by a compliance system, do't require